umbrellium/WearON-android-app/README.md

 * line 726-728 in global.js

 ## Deploying the app on an android phone locally using Terminal

-* If you have freshly cloned the project from github, remember to use `npm install -g cordova` to download the latest cordova version before running the app.
-Go to https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html to download the various dependencies in order to set up your SDK environment to deploy Cordova apps for Android devices.
+* Clone the project from github.
+* Go to https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html to download the various dependencies in order to set up your SDK environment to deploy Cordova apps for Android devices.
+* you might also want to download
 * Open a new terminal window.
 * Redirect to the source code directory
 * Check whether any dependencies are missing